 Georges Aperghis is one of Europe’s most influential experimental composers.
 His aggressive yet playful music pushes the boundaries between classical performance and performance art, asking musicians to stretch the expressive capacities of their instruments and their bodies to create a frenetic wash of sonic energy.
 Yet despite his substantial European following, Aperghis’s work is almost unknown in the United States.
 With the support of the French American Cultural Exchange, ICE has commissioned a major new evening-length work from Aperghis, titled A Shot in the Dark and will give the work’s Chicago premiere.
 Also featured on the program are two new chamber works by rising stars and ICElab 2012 composers Patricia Alessandrini and Juan Pablo Carreño.
 This highly anticipated concert is led by superstar conductor Ludovic Morlot and features soprano Tony Arnold as a soloist.

 - Juan Pablo Carreno (b.
 1978), Golpe en al diafragma (2012)

 - Patricia Alessandrini, Ommagio à Berio (2012), World Premiere

 - Georges Aperghis, A Shot in the Dark (2011), World Premiere

-Support for this project is generously provided by The Lester S. Abelson Foundation and The Amphion Foundation, Inc.
+Support for this project is generously provided by Katherine A. Abelson and Robert J. Cornell, the National Endowment for the Arts, and The Amphion Foundation, Inc.